Palestine, Hampshire

-Palestine is a village which lies in the civil parish of Over Wallop, approximately 7 mi south-west of Andover, in Hampshire, England.
+Palestine is a small village which lies in the civil parish of Over Wallop, approximately 7 mi south-west of Andover, in Hampshire, England.

 It consists mainly of fields, farms and a few dozen houses with the built-up area having 283 residents at the 2011 Census.
 Most houses are built in a bungalow style.

-The main roads are Streetway Road, Mount Hermon Road and Mount Carmel Road.
+The settlement adjoins the village of Grateley, which has a railway station, on the West of England main line, with hourly South Western Railway trains to London Waterloo and Salisbury, half hourly in peak times.

-The settlement adjoins the village of Grateley, which has a railway station with hourly South Western Railway trains to London Waterloo and Salisbury, half hourly in peak times.
+The village is serviced by one bus, the number 5 from/to Andover, Hampshire bus station, a few times a day during the week.
+This route also visits Quarley, Thruxton, Weyhill, and Monxton MOD.

 The parish boundary runs down the centre of Streetway Road, meaning that when a new housing development was built on the north side of the road, the residents on the south side could not officially object, as the development was within a different parish.